joseguilherme-dev/panyart-api/README.md

 ## 🛠️ User Features:

+- User can register;
-- User can register in the platform;
+- User can login;
-- User can login in the platform;
+- User can logout;
-- User can logout of the platform;
+- User can reset his password;
 - Staff can generate coins cards;
 - User can redeem coins cards;